 This Blog Includes:

-Understanding Computerised Accounting
+Introduction to Computerised Accounting

 Computerised accounting programs are software solutions that are used to manage the income and expenses account of an individual, company or any enterprise.
 These programs are usually hosted on a virtual server network or are accessed with the help of an internet connection.
 With the help of these computerised programs, one can record, classify, and report the business transactions in a very streamlined and easy manner.
 This software mostly comes with the option of customization to set the settings of the program to meet the unique business needs of the person, corporate or the entity that is using it.